A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

     - Party level 8: add an additional ogrekin fighter

 ![Ogrekin Fighter](./Statblocks/OgrekinFighter.png)

-  - **Loot:** Moonshine worth 3 gp to anyone who's into that kind of thing.

 ### A17.
 Biggin (XP 60, low threat with terrain advantage, +80xp for rescuing the black arrows)